Lynching of Olli Kinkkonen

 Olli (Olof) Kiukkonen Kinkkonen (June 10, 1880 – September 18, 1918) was a Finnish-American dockworker and logger.
-He was lynched in Duluth, Minnesota on September 18, 1918, for renouncing his American citizenship because he wanted to avoid fighting in World War I.
+He was lynched in Duluth, Minnesota, by the Knights of Liberty on September 18, 1918, for renouncing his American citizenship because he wanted to avoid fighting in World War I.

 Death

-Shortly before the lynching, Kinkkonen and five others renounced their rights to U.S. citizenship, because they did not want to fight in World War I. A small mob calling itself the "Knights of Loyalty" formed and went searching for him.
+On September 11, 1918, Kinkkonen (who also went by the name Olli Wirta) and five others renounced their rights to U.S. citizenship because they did not want to fight in World War I. The night of September 18, a small vigilante mob formed and went searching for him, one man dressed in a military uniform.
 They found him in his boarding house, preparing to return to Finland.
-He was taken to Congdon Park where he was tarred and feathered.
-The local newspaper received a letter saying that Kinkkonen had been tarred and feathered to serve as "a warning to all slackers", a term used for men who refused to join the military.
-His body was found two weeks later hanging from a tree outside Duluth in Lester Park.
+They demanded the registration papers of the other residents and told Kinkkonen he was wanted by the draft board.
+He was taken to Congdon Park where he was interrogated regarding his loyalty to the country; according to those who knew him, he did not know enough English to be able to answer all the questions.
+Kinkkonen was then tarred and feathered.
+The local newspaper received an anonymous phone call at midnight stating Kinkkonen had been tarred and feathered.
+They later published a letter from a group called the Knights of Loyalty or Knights of Liberty, a nationalist secret society and vigilante organization and possibly part of the Ku Klux Klan) saying that Kinkkonen had been tarred and feathered to serve as "a warning to all slackers", a term used for men who refused to join the military.
+The Knights sent the same list of questions and a warning to the other five men who had renounced their citizenship as well.
+Kinkkonen was not seen after the event.